-Our management information systems are designed to provide, among other things, comprehensive order processing, production, accounting and management information for the marketing, manufacturing, importing and distribution functions of our business, which operate on our

-IBM mainframe system.
-Since February 2001, we have used an SAP Enterprise Resource Planning system for our information technology requirements.
+Our management information systems are designed to provide, among other things, comprehensive order processing, production, accounting and management information for the marketing, manufacturing, importing and distribution functions of our business.
+Since February 2001, we have used an SAP Enterprise Resource Planning system along with an IBM mainframe system for our information technology requirements.
 We have point-of-sale systems in our retail and factory stores that enable us to track inventory from store receipt to final sale on a real-time basis.
 We have an agreement with Electronic Data Systems Corporation, a third party, to provide services and administrative support for most of the information systems in our headquarters, stores and distribution and call center facilities.
-We plan to take over certain portions of these services.
-Our website is hosted by a third party at its data center.
+Our websites are hosted by a third party at its data center.
+We have identified the need to expand and upgrade our information systems to support recent and expected future growth and plan to begin needed expansion and upgrades in 2006.

 We believe our merchandising and financial systems, coupled with our point-of-sale systems and software programs, allow for rapid stock replenishment, concise merchandise planning and real-time inventory accounting practices.
 Our telephone and telemarketing systems, warehouse package sorting systems, automated warehouse locator and inventory bar coding systems use current technology, and are designed with our highest-volume periods, such as the holiday season, in mind, which results in our having substantial flexibility and ample capacity in our lower-volume periods.
-We periodically update our ATG website software and our point-of-sale systems, and plan to implement standard upgrades by the end of 2005 that will provide additional functionality to both information systems.
+We periodically update our ATG website software and our point-of-sale systems, and in 2005 implemented standard upgrades to provide additional functionality to both information systems.